• D.C.

 A: They could, hence the ongoing parlor game about Popular Democrat TBD leading the party out of this quicksand.
 But only Harris, whose name is on the campaign’s organizing documents, would inherit the current Biden campaign and its resources.
 If the delegates rejected her, the Biden-Harris war chest could be donated to the DNC or a super PAC.

 A: Potentially, yes.
 Three days before the debate, the Heritage Foundation shared a memo about the potential for “pre-election litigation aimed at exasperating, with legitimate concerns for election integrity, the withdrawal process for a presidential candidate.”
-But Democrats saw that as a head-fake.
+But Democrats see that as a head-fake.
 The memo, for example, warns that Wisconsin “prohibits withdrawal except in the case of death.”
 But state law is clear: “Nominees chosen at a national convention” by each major party are on the ballot.
-This doesn’t get more complicated unless Biden is withdrawn as the nominee after the convention.

 Q: What do Republicans want?